 I followed this session up with three short after-work sessions at another lake, managing to land a total of 5 carp between 4 and 9 pounds, along with a good tench and a perch.
 Add to these a few missed bites, and I have to say the action was fast and furious during these short trips.
 At one point, when fishing two rods, I had a double take and landed two carp in the same net!
 My tactics were the same – bait up with pellets and fish a large lobworm on the hook.
 Other baits I would suggest are sweetcorn, luncheon meat, expander pellets, and in waters where there are few silver fish, a bunch of maggots or breadflake are always worth a try.

 In this age of over-complicated rigs and tackle that will cast to the horizon, you may be surprised just how much success you can have by fishing the margins with this simple, unobtrusive method.
 Bites on the lift method give you a real buzz, and by fishing light lines with forgiving rods, you can have some amazing battles with hard-fighting species such as carp and tench.
-I personally rig up with an Avon-style barbel rod, with a through-action and a test curve of 1lb 8oz, coupled with a small free-spool reel and 5-8lb mainline, depending how snaggy the water is.
+I personally rig up with an Avon-style rod, with a through-action and a test curve of 1lb 8oz, coupled with a small free-spool or centrepin reel and 5-8lb mainline, depending how snaggy the water is.
 Fish to features such as lily pads, reedbeds or overhanging trees and be prepared to hang on when that bite comes!